 The resource list for each module should be shared on the module shell of the VLE so that students can access the list easily.
 This list will potentially include: details of hardcopy books and journals available in the Gamble Library, hyperlinked e-books, journal articles, scanned sections from books and/or journals, as well as links to online materials.
 Hardcopy book details are available through the Library's online catalogue.
 Details of hardcopy journal holdings should be checked with Library staff.
 Permalinks to e-books and e-journal articles are available through EBSCOhost/ATLA or on request from the Librarian.
 The Librarian will provide hyperlinks to scanned materials held on the Digital Content Store.
-The Librarian will be the main person responsible for populating the VLE with resource lists.
+Administrative and academic staff and the Librarian may populate the VLE with resources.
 The Librarian will have access to all resource lists on the VLE to check the accuracy of content.